markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 ### Motivation

-In the previous chapters, we have discussed records.
+In the previous chapter we have discussed records.
 A record combines several values into a new abstraction.
 For example, values `name: string`, `first: string` and `birthdate: Date` are combined into a record `Person`.
 Collections are also abstractions that combine several values, but they are different from records in the following ways:

-* Records group values of _different_ types (`string` + `string` + `Date`) in
+* Records group values of _different_ types (`string` + `string` + `Date` in
-  the example above, whereas collections group values of the same type.
+  the example above), whereas collections group values of the same type.

-* In Records, each value is identified by a name, the values are anonymous, possibly identified by their position ("the 3rd element in a list")
+* In Records, each value is identified by a name, whereas in collections, the values are anonymous, possibly identified by their position ("the 3rd element in a list")

-* In a record, there is a fixed set of values (`name`, `first`, `birthdate`), whereas in collections the number is (usually) not predefined.
+* In a record, there is a fixed set of values (`name`, `first`, `birthdate`), whereas in collections the number is (usually) not limited.

-* Finally, a records are specific declarations; we defined the `Person` record to suit our particular needs.
+* Finally, records are specific declarations; we defined the `Person` record to suit our particular needs.
 Collections are generic, i.e., they are predefined and we just use them.

 The reason for having collections is rather obvious: if we look at the `PatientData` example from the previous chapter, it's rather strange to only have _one_ blood pressure value.
-More realistically, you would probably want to collect several blood pressure measurements over time.
-Similarly, in the introductory example from the last chapter ...
+More realistically, you would probably want to collect several blood pressure measurements to represent how a person's blood pressure evolves over time.
+Similarly, the introductory example from the last chapter ...

 ![](Collections/ComplexSheet.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793188041938)

 ... can of course also be seen as a list of five records.
-We want to have an abstraction that allows us to work us with such as list.
+We want to have an abstraction that allows us to work us with collections such as lists, sets or maps.

 ### Introduction to Lists